 Emotional stress has many faces.
 Though stress in psoriasis is not fully unavoidable, there are several ways to control it assisting in keeping psoriasis flares aside.
 These ways include regular exercise (even daily walks), yoga, aerobics, meditation, and deep-breathing techniques.
 Physical stress e.g. surgery or labor pain is also a common prompter for psoriasis epidemics.

-When the temperature drops, relative humidity of air increases to the dew point value and decreasing the humidity in the air, which in turn leads skin to be dry.
+When the temperature drops, the relative humidity of air increases to the dew point value and decreasing the humidity in the air, which in turn leads the skin to be dry.